mct/junkdrawer/README.md

-# mct's junkdrawer or junkcode
+# mct's junkdrawer of junkcode

-A dumping ground for random code snippets and tiny tools I've written or accumulated over the years.
-They are generally either too small, too silly, or with no accompanying documentation to warrant them being released on their own.
+A dumping ground for random code snippets, tiny tools, and test programs I've written, or accumulated over the years.
+They're generally either too small, too silly, too undocumented, or too specific to warrant being released on their own.
 Inspired by [Tridge's junk code](https://www.samba.org/junkcode/).
-I'm putting them here either because I think they may be useful to someone, or I've had occasion to point someone to one of them as an example, or I refer to code in here myself as examples.
+I'm putting them here because they may be useful to someone, or I've had occasion to reference them in discussion with someone, or to refer to them myself as templates or examples.

 ## License